Backpacking has many bucket lists. After all, you can set yourself free, immerse yourself in foreign cultures, and see the beauty of the world.

-Nowadays, you’ve probably got your smartphone with you to keep in touch with friends and family back home, to keep your social media updates and to snap some photographs so the memories of your travels last forever.
+Nowadays, you’ve probably got your smartphone with you to keep in touch with friends and family back home, to keep your social media updates, and to snap some photographs, so the memories of your travels last forever.

-It informs you of the facilities of each rental, how many rooms it holds and gives you ratings and reviews from previous guests there.
+It informs you of the facilities of each rental, how many rooms it holds, and gives you ratings and reviews from previous guests there.

-The HomeAway & Owners Directapp provides you with all the tools you need to plan, book and manage your stay without taking forever and a day and using up that precious time that could be spent exploring, and what’s more, it’s completely hassle free.
+The HomeAway & Owners Directapp provides you with all the tools you need to plan, book, and manage your stay without taking forever and a day and using up that precious time that could be spent exploring, and what’s more, it’s completely hassle-free.

-For just £2.99 FlightBoard will immediately turn your iPhone or tablet into an arrivals or departures board for any airport around the globe.
+For just £2.99, FlightBoard will immediately turn your iPhone or tablet into an arrivals or departures board for any airport around the globe.

-You can share your flight information with others via Twitter, Facebook, and email too, so if anyone’s waiting for you on the otherwise they will know where to meet you and be updated on any delays.
+You can share your flight information with others via Twitter, Facebook, and email too, so if anyone’s waiting for you on the otherwise, they will know where to meet you and be updated on any delays.

 Undoubtedly, one of the most stressful things about traveling is packing.
 The Packing Pro app will give you suggestions on what to pack, based on whatever trip you’re taking.

-It also ensures that you can get the best deals available and that a currency exchange is displaying the correct rates and double check you’re not being fleeced.
+It also ensures that you can get the best deals available and that currency exchange displays the correct rates and double-check you’re not being fleeced.

-Everybody knows how frustrating trying to find somewhere to eat can be when you’re hungry and if you aren’t familiar with the area, this can often take some time.
+Everybody knows how frustrating trying to find somewhere to eat can be when you’re hungry, and if you aren’t familiar with the area, this can often take some time.

 It will provide you with a slide show of nearby restaurants, accompanied by some mouth-watering pictures and customer reviews so you can check you want to eat there.